teremterem/AgentForum/README.md

 This framework is async-first, and uses the [asyncio](https://docs.python.org/3/library/asyncio.html) library to achieve concurrency.
-The classes also have synchronous versions of the methods here and there, but the full potential of the framework is only unlocked when using the async methods.
-It is designed to support **Python 3.8 or higher**.
+The classes also have synchronous versions of the methods here and there, but the full potential of the framework is only unlocked when using the async methods. **Supports Python 3.8 or higher**.